BB84.SourceGenerators

 9. Cloneable Generator

-Generates Clone() and DeepClone() methods for classes, implementing ICloneable.
-The Clone() method performs a shallow copy, while DeepClone() recursively deep clones reference-type properties that are also marked with [GenerateCloneable].
+Generates Clone() and DeepClone() methods for classes and structs, implementing ICloneable.
+The Clone() method performs a shallow copy, while DeepClone() recursively deep clones reference-type properties that are also marked with [GenerateCloneable], and creates independent copies of collection properties (List<T>, Dictionary<K,V>, T[], ImmutableArray<T>, read-only collections).

 Attribute